There are now 2 possible online modes for units:

-- Level 3 core unit in the Earth specialisation in the Environmental Science major sequence
+- Level 3 core unit in the Environmental Science; Environmental Science and Management; Environmental Science and Ecology major sequences

 - Level 3 elective

-- Students are able to (1) identify and prioritise major issues in degraded lands requiring rehabilitation; (2) demonstrate in-depth knowledge of urban rehabilitation scenarios including acid sulfate soil management and related hydrology; (3) demonstrate in-depth knowledge of mine site rehabilitation as part of mine site environmental management, including pH, salinity, sodicity, and erosion issues; (4) demonstrate in-depth knowledge of agricultural land rehabilitation scenarios including managing for erosion and salinity issues; and (5) critically assess rehabilitation requirements and develop rehabilitation management plans tailored to a given site.
+Students are able to (1) identify and prioritise major issues in degraded lands requiring rehabilitation; (2) demonstrate in-depth knowledge of urban rehabilitation scenarios including acid sulfate soil management, contaminant transport, and related hydrology; (3) demonstrate in-depth knowledge of mine site rehabilitation as part of mine site environmental management, including pH, salinity, sodicity, and erosion issues; (4) demonstrate in-depth knowledge of agricultural land rehabilitation scenarios including managing for erosion, acidity, compaction, and salinity issues; and (5) critically assess rehabilitation requirements and develop rehabilitation management plans tailored to a given site.

-- Indicative assessments in this unit are as follows: (1) individual reports; (2) individual case study; and (3) quizzes.
+Indicative assessments in this unit are as follows: (1) individual reports (written) and (2) individual report (video).
 Further information is available in the unit outline.